louiss0/forastro/apps/docs/pages/templates/astro-markdoc.md

 Experimental Assets are enabled in this template.

-### Tailwind Config
+### Uno Config

-Tailwind is configured to use dark mode class  needs this so that it can trigger dark mode.
+Uno is configured to use dark mode class  needs this so that it can trigger dark mode.
 The safelisted classes are `hidden, fixed, translate-x-full, translate-y-full, opacity-0`.
 This is so that no one ever has to turn them on per project.
 Most of the time hidden and fixed will be used but,